 Some Foods are Bad for Brain Health

 Not surprisingly, your diet also plays a huge role in how well your brain works.
 Eating foods like turmeric, fatty fish and certain vegetables helps promote better memory.
-Taking a natural supplement that provides ingredients proven to help maintain cognitive health can also help.
 Of course, there are also several foods you might want to avoid if you want to live with a healthy brain for the rest of your life.

 Some of the worst foods for your brain include sugary drinks, refined carbs, foods high in trans fats, processed foods, aspartame, alcoholic beverages and mercury-rich fish.
 The most common factor these foods share is that they are mostly unnatural.
 Artificial ingredients and other chemicals are not healthy for the human brain.
 If you want to avoid these ingredients, then checking a product’s label before making a purchase is a must.